Robert J. Nejedlo Social Emphasis Grant

 The Foundation requires that the individual or group representative applying for a grant belong to a professional counseling/mental health organization, such as the Illinois Counseling Association, in order to ensure grants are awarded to those who are adhering to a professional Code of Ethics.

-Results of the project must be submitted for publication in a counseling/mental health professional journal, be submitted as a proposal for a counseling/mental health professional conference/workshop, or professional training in a program for peers within 12 months of grant approval either in person or virtually.
+Results of the project must be submitted for publication in a counseling/mental health professional journal, submitted as a proposal for a counseling/mental health professional conference/workshop, or professional training in a program for peers within 12 months of grant approval either in person or virtually.

 Mileage in the grant application can be considered for transporting clients to and from your program.